Bunny Hall: History

-Sir Albert Ball, the Mayor of Nottingham who quickly passed it on to the Cordeux′ family.
-During World War II the estate and hall were bought by Bertie Edwards whose son moved out and renovated the building.
+Sir Albert Ball, the Mayor of Nottingham who quickly passed it on to the Cordeux family.
+During World War II the estate and hall were bought by Bertie Edwards, whose son moved out and renovated the building.

-It was bought in 2000 by the family of Chek Whyte and in 2009 was for sale at a price in excess of £3 million.
+It was bought in 2000 by the family of Chek Whyte, and in 2009 was for sale at a price in excess of £3 million.

+After his very public fall from grace, with a £32m debt, Chek Whyte sold Bunny Hall to Anita Dougal in 2021.